 When business is booming, the first thing to fall off the plates is marketing – specifically, really great content.
 When business is slower, it makes sense to create your marketing arsenal, from blogs to social posts, to email content, so that when the market picks up again, you’re prepared to hit the ground running.

 Start by creating strong pillar content that can then be chopped up into micro-content.
-When thinking about ideas for your pillar content, think about questions that you get asked frequently, explain the services you offer, do video call interview with a colleague or industry leader, or even do a how-to video.
+When thinking about ideas for your pillar content, think about questions that you get asked frequently, explain the services you offer, do a video call interview with a colleague or industry leader, or even do a how-to video.
 When working on your content, be sure to section it out in a way that can be broken out easily for social posts later on.
 After a few pieces of pillar content, you’ll be surprised at how large your marketing arsenal becomes.

 Revisit Your Products and Services